Image2

 Treatment and Management Options

 Most uterine positions, such as an anteverted or retroverted uterus, do not require any treatment unless they are causing symptoms.
 However, if symptoms arise or there are associated conditions (like endometriosis, fibroids, or uterine prolapse), treatment may be necessary.
-Management options can include:
+Management options can include lifestyle changes, medication, or surgical intervention, depending on the severity of symptoms.
+For some women, recurring vaginal issues might raise additional concerns—such as Why do I keep getting BV?—which can complicate treatment and require targeted medical attention.

 Image1